Vancouver, BC — 2026

 Globally-Minded.

-No US fund sees Canadian critical minerals deals before they're priced.
-No Canadian fund has the Pacific Northwest energy and compute network we do.
+We see Canadian critical minerals deals weeks before they hit the US network — because we're physically in the Vancouver-Calgary corridor, not flying in for a conference.
 Vancouver is one hour from Seattle, two from SF.
 We're in those rooms same-day.

 We work with founders based in Paris deploying gigawatts in Mexico.
 The thesis — sovereign energy infrastructure — is more relevant in Tokyo, Berlin, and Sydney every quarter.
 We invest in US and Canadian companies.
 We think without borders.